A periodontal abscess is a pocket of pus that occurs in the tissues that support the tooth, called the periodontium, due to a bacterial infection.

 - Visit the dentist regularly – Your dentist can detect the early signs and symptoms of gum disease.
 Therefore, you should schedule your visit to the dentist in Oxnard, Santa Paula, Ventura, or Port Hueneme at least once every six months to remove tartar and treat gingivitis before it becomes severe.

-If you have persistent pain, swollen gums, pus discharge, or pain that is worse when biting, visit Channel Island Family Dental as soon as possible; this way, you can avoid serious complications.
+If you have persistent pain, swollen gums, pus discharge, or pain that is worse when biting, visit Channel Islands Family Dental as soon as possible; this way, you can avoid serious complications.